BarackYoung/qRPC/README.md

 ------
 QRPC is an efficient and lightweight RPC framework based on the TCP protocol, Protobuf serialization, and code generation, spanning multiple languages.
 The framework has the following characteristics:
-*    Non blocking IO (Netty NIO) based on TCP protocol enables low-level network communication with high throughput.
+*    Non blocking IO (NIO) based on TCP protocol enables low-level network communication with high throughput.
 *    Based on Protobuf serialization, it is compact, efficient, high-performance, cross language, and scalable.
 *    Define interfaces and generate code through IDL (Interface Definition Language)
 *    Cross language support for multiple languages such as Java, Go, C++, Python, etc